snowplow/documentation/docs/getting-started-on-snowplow-open-source/quick-start-aws/index.md

 #### Storage Options

-There are also two different storage options for you to select.
-The steps below will guide you through how to set each up, however you will need to know if you wish to use `postgres` or if you have an external `snowflake` instance you wish to use.
+There are also three different storage options for you to select.
+The steps below will guide you through how to set each up, however you will need to know if you wish to use `postgres` or if you have an external `snowflake` or `databricks` instance you wish to use.

 ### Setting up your Iglu Server